WarleyLopes/QAEngineeringChallenge2/native-app/README.md

 4. Start the API server with: `yarn start`
 5. In a new terminal window, navigate to `../native-app/`
 6. Install dependencies: `yarn install`
-7. Run the build with: `yarn detox:build`
+7. To test iOS, run the build with: `yarn detox:build:ios`
-8. Run the tests with: `yarn detox:test`
+8. To test iOS, run the tests with: `yarn detox:test:ios`
+9. To test Android, run the build with: `yarn detox:build:android`
+10. To test Android, run the tests with: `yarn detox:test:android`

 Artifacts for the run will be generated in case of any failing tests inside the [artifacts](./artifacts/) folder.